chrissiedunham/split_my_bills/README.md

 # Dashboard

-Add bills from your dashboard
+ + Add bills from your dashboard
  + Select friends who owe money on each bill
  + Customize percent owed by each friend or use the default even-splitting
  + Edit or delete bills at any time
+ + Send email reminders

 # Friends
+  + Send emails to invite friends to share bills
-  + View all friends
+  + View all friends and net amount owed at a glance
+  + Select individual friend to see all shared bills